cryptographic-id/cryptographic-id-rs/Readme.md

 cryptographic_id_add_initramfs tpm2 KEY_NAME2 --handle-only
 ```

-To show the qr-codes on boot, add the `cryptographic-id` hook to mkinitcpio and rebuild the initramfs.
+To show the qr-codes on boot, add the `cryptographic-id` hook to dracut or mkinitcpio and rebuild the initramfs.

 ### Configuration